 - There are no options to schedule backups and to set up retention rules. - Simplified naming of backup files (p.
-55) is used, if the backup destination supports it.
-Otherwise, the standard backup naming is used. - The following locations do not support simplified file naming: tape, Acronis Secure Zone or Acronis Online Backup Storage. - Due to simplified file naming, an RDX drive or USB flash drive can only be used in the removable media (p.
-155) mode. - Conversion of a disk-level backup to a virtual machine is not available as a part of the backup operation.
+54) is used, if the backup destination supports it.
+Otherwise, the standard backup naming is used.

+The following locations do not support simplified file naming: Acronis Secure Zone and Acronis Cloud Storage.

+Due to simplified file naming, an RDX drive or USB flash drive can only be used in the removable media (p.
+148) mode.

+Conversion of a disk-level backup to a virtual machine is not available as a part of the backup operation.
 You can convert the resulting backup afterwards.